skonfig/base/type/__hostname/man.rst

 MESSAGES
 --------
 changed
    Changed the hostname

 EXAMPLES
 --------

 .. code-block:: sh

    # take hostname from __target_host
    __hostname

    # set hostname explicitly
    __hostname --name some-static-hostname

 AUTHORS
 -------
-Steven Armstrong <steven-cdist--@--armstrong.cc>
+* Steven Armstrong <steven-cdist--@--armstrong.cc>
+* Dennis Camera <dennis.camera--@--ssrq-sds-fds.ch>

 COPYING
 -------
-Copyright \(C) 2012 Steven Armstrong.
+Copyright \(C) 2012 Steven Armstrong, 2019 Dennis Camera.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.